huaweicloud/terraform-provider-huaweicloud/docs/resources/evs_volume.md

 The following arguments are supported:

+* `region` - (Optional) The region in which to obtain the EVS volume resource.
+If omitted, the provider-level region will work as default.
+Changing this creates a new EVS resource.

 * `availability_zone` - (Required) The availability zone for the volume.
     Changing this creates a new volume.